 “Whoa, they have Chinese sausage,” Meilee Chou Riddle remarks to her mom, Hsiao-Ching Chou, as they peruse the aisles of the Town & Country Market in Shoreline.

-Meilee and her mom are shopping for ingredients to make Lunar New Year foods from their cookbook, Feasts of Good Fortune, which features 75 recipes for a full year of celebrations the Chinese American way.
-Into the cart go leafy green gai lan (Chinese broccoli), ginger, a crisp head of romaine, and a bag of T&C EveryDay shrimp.
-As they browse the Asian section of the store, Hsiao-Ching and Meilee toss a few impulse purchases into the cart as well, including several items you might be surprised to find in your neighborhood Town & Country, like century eggs and smoked soy sauce.
+Meilee and her mom are shopping for ingredients to make Lunar New Year foods from their cookbook, Feasts of Good Fortune, which features 75 recipes for a full year of celebrations the Chinese-American way.
+Into the cart go leafy green gai lan (Chinese broccoli), ginger, a crisp head of romaine, and a bag of T&C EveryDay Shrimp.
+As they browse the Asian Foods section of the market, Hsiao-Ching and Meilee toss a few impulse purchases into the cart as well, including several items you might be surprised to find in your neighborhood Town & Country, like century eggs and smoked soy sauce.

 Try This at Home